Philip Ruppe: U.S. House of Representatives

-Post-political career and personal life
+1978 Senate campaign and retirement

+In January 1978, Ruppe announced that he would not run for re-election to the 96th Congress.
+Ruppe was considering running for the United States Senate in 1978 following Robert P. Griffin's initial retirement announcement.
+However, when Governor William Milliken pressured Griffin to rescind his retirement, Griffin re-entered the race and Ruppe ended his brief Senate bid.

+Republican Bob Davis from the town of St. Ignace, Michigan, won the 1978 election for his former House seat.

+Later career

-After leaving Congress, Ruppe was an unsuccessful candidate for the United States Senate in 1982 against Donald Riegle.
-He served as president of Woodlak Company to 1986.
+After leaving Congress, Ruppe was an unsuccessful candidate for the U.S. Senate in 1982 against Donald Riegle.

-After a decade out of politics, Ruppe sought to retake his old district, now renumbered as the Michigan's 1st congressional district.
+After a decade out of politics, Ruppe sought to retake his old district, now renumbered as the 1st congressional district, in 1992.
 He lost to former Michigan House of Representatives member Bart Stupak.

+Ruppe was a member of the American Legion, Veterans of Foreign Wars, and Rotary International.
+He served as president of Woodlak Company until 1986.

+Personal life and death

-Ruppe married his first wife, Loret Miller Ruppe, in 1957 and they had five daughters.
+Ruppe married his first wife, Loret Miller Ruppe, in 1957.
 Loret was a member of the United States Electoral College for Michigan in 1980, Director of the Peace Corps from 1981 to 1989, and U.S. Ambassador to Norway from 1989 to 1993.
+They had five daughters.

-After her death on August 6, 1996, he then married his second wife, Ann Hammond Boutell of Palm Beach, Florida in 2000.
+After Miller's death on August 6, 1996, he then married his second wife, Ann Hammond Boutell of Palm Beach, Florida, in 2000.
 Ann Boutell Ruppe died on December 25, 2022.

-Ruppe is a member of the American Legion, Veterans of Foreign Wars, and Rotary International and currently resides in Bethesda, Maryland.
+Ruppe died in Bethesda, Maryland, on August 1, 2026, at the age of 99.
+(Note: Ruppe's death was reported three days later and erroneously said to be on August 3.
+His official obituary from The Washington Post corrected his death date as August 1.)